The goal of the Endocrinology fellowship training program is to provide strong training in clinical endocrinology and research investigation.

 - Endocrine Tumor Clinic with Dr. Jyotika Fernandes brings together Endocrinology, Neurosurgery, OHNS, and Endocrine Surgery in a multidisciplinary clinic setting.
 The focus of this clinic is evaluation and management of patients with pituitary tumors, hypopituitarism, acromegaly, Cushing's disease and other hypothalmic-pituitary disorders, thyroid neoplasia, parathyroid disease, and tumors of the adrenal cortex and medulla.

-- Obesity Clinic: residents participate in evaluation and management of obese patient alongside Internal Medicine physician, psychiatrist, dietitian and psychotherapist.
+- Obesity Clinics: residents participate in evaluation and management of obese patient alongside Internal Medicine physician, psychiatrist, dietitian and psychotherapist.

 Our residents are assigned to an Elective rotation for average of 3 months of each year.
 While continuing to attend continuity endocrine clinics and educational conferences, they can devote 50-75% of their effort to a research project during these months.
 Guidance is provided by the Program Director.
 Candidates interested in a research or academic career are encouraged to seek more in-depth, laboratory-based projects, with a goal of defining an area and project which will provide a platform for developing a solid research background and the skills to ultimately direct an independent research program.
 These candidates are strongly encouraged to devote a third year to research training.